 Students can request a refund resulting from an over payment by submitting a request on MySlice.
-Refunds will be available for pick-up at Cash Operations, located at 125 Bowne Hall, or by direct deposit.
+Refunds will be available by direct deposit or by mail.
+A copy of your ID may be requested if mailing to an address not on file with the University.

 We encourage all students to sign up for direct deposit of their refunds.
 Direct deposit is a safe, secure way to receive your refund.
 It eliminates waiting for the mail, waiting in line to pick up your check, and it eliminates any issues with cashing your check.
 By enrolling in direct deposit, your refund is electronically transferred to your U.S. based checking or savings account.
 Choosing direct deposit gives you the most secure and convenient access to your funds.
 You can sign up on MySlice.